WynneMoss/ExploreNeon/UsingNEONdata.md

       |=================================================================|  99%
       |
       |=================================================================| 100%

-    ## Warning in def.calc.latlong(point.loc): one or more rows had missing inputs
-    ## for easting, northing, or UTM zone and were not converted

 Data product user guides will help you figure out what data source to use.
 This function looks up the plot and the point within the plot and looks for the location.
 Takes NAmed Location + Point ID, and looks up that value.
 Then it gets a location for point id, then takes the stemlocation relative to point ID (because we have stem length and angle)